-Each site will review which of their participants had signed up to NHS Digital's Sign up to be research, which is a task we carry out in the public interest.
+Each site will review which of their participants had signed up to NHS Digital's Sign up to be which is a task we carry out in the public interest.
 Data concerning health and ethnicity is special category data, which means that we must meet additional requirements to process it.
-The additional requirement we meet to process this data is that the processing is necessary for the purpose of research.